The change comes down to one very important criterion: whether your website, landing pages, and blog are fully optimized for mobile.

 In this post, I'll walk through the change using some of Google's helpful tools to help you react to it.

-Note: If your website, landing pages, and blog are on HubSpot's Content Optimization System (COS), then you're all set.
-HubSpot's COS uses responsive design to adapt to any mobile device and fully passes the sniff test on Google's new algorithm.
-So customers on the COS, rest easy.
+Note: If your landing pages and blog are on HubSpot's Content Managment System (CMS) or if you utilize HubSpot's Website Platform, then you're all set.
+HubSpot's uses responsive design to adapt to any mobile device and fully passes the sniff test on Google's new algorithm.
+So customers on the CMS, rest easy.
 If your website is on another system or your landing pages are on another marketing automation tool, the answer isn't as cut and dry.
 It all depends on how the site was designed.

 To determine your readiness, you'll want to start with Google's free assessment tool, which I'll dig in to now.